Exploring AWS IoT

 - Become familair with device to cloud communication

 - Place IoT data into Dynamo DB by creating a table and data fields

 - Gain competency designing graphs and using analytics on IoT data

-- Get experience with many AWS services vital to IoT like DynamoDB and S3
+- Get experience with many AWS services vital to IoT like Lambda and S3

 - Learn to Create Security certificates and policy's in AWS IoT